selkies-project/docker-nvidia-glx-desktop/README.md

 For Windows applications or games, Wine, Winetricks, Lutris, Heroic Launcher, PlayOnLinux, and q4wine are bundled by default.
 Comment out the section where it is installed within `Dockerfile` if the user wants containers without Wine.

 The container requires host NVIDIA GPU driver versions of at least **450.80.02** and preferably **470.42.01** (the latest minor version in each major version), with the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) to be also configured on the host for allocating GPUs.
 The latest minor versions (`xx` in `000.xx.00`) are strongly encouraged.
-All Maxwell or later generation GPUs in the consumer, professional, or datacenter lineups should not have significant issues running this container, although the Selkies-GStreamer high-performance NVENC backend may not be available.
+All Maxwell or later generation GPUs in the consumer, professional, or datacenter lineups should not have significant issues running this container, although the Selkies high-performance NVENC backend may not be available.
 Kepler GPUs are untested and likely does not support the NVENC backend, but can be mostly functional using fallback software acceleration.

-The high-performance NVENC backend for the Selkies-GStreamer WebRTC interface is only supported in GPUs listed as supporting `H.264 (AVCHD)` under the `NVENC - Encoding` section of NVIDIA's [Video Encode and Decode GPU Support Matrix](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new).
-If your GPU is not listed as supporting `H.264 (AVCHD)`, add the [environment variable `SELKIES_ENCODER`](https://github.com/selkies-project/selkies-gstreamer/blob/main/docs/component.md#encoders) to values including `x264enc`, `vp8enc`, or `vp9enc` in your container configuration for falling back to software acceleration, which also has a very good performance depending on your CPU.
+The high-performance NVENC backend for the Selkies WebRTC interface is only supported in GPUs listed as supporting `H.264 (AVCHD)` under the `NVENC - Encoding` section of NVIDIA's [Video Encode and Decode GPU Support Matrix](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new).
+If your GPU is not listed as supporting `H.264 (AVCHD)`, add the [environment variable `SELKIES_ENCODER`](https://github.com/selkies-project/selkies/blob/main/docs/component.md#encoders) to values including `x264enc`, `vp8enc`, or `vp9enc` in your container configuration for falling back to software acceleration, which also has a very good performance depending on your CPU.

-There are two web interfaces that may be chosen in this container, the first being the default [Selkies-GStreamer](https://github.com/selkies-project/selkies-gstreamer) WebRTC HTML5 web interface (requires a TURN server or host networking for best performance), and the second being the fallback [KasmVNC](https://github.com/kasmtech/KasmVNC) WebSocket HTML5 web interface.
-While the KasmVNC interface does not support audio forwarding, it can be useful for troubleshooting the Selkies-GStreamer WebRTC interface or using this container in constrained environments.
+There are two web interfaces that may be chosen in this container, the first being the default [Selkies](https://github.com/selkies-project/selkies) WebRTC HTML5 web interface (requires a TURN server or host networking for best performance), and the second being the fallback [KasmVNC](https://github.com/kasmtech/KasmVNC) WebSocket HTML5 web interface.
+While the KasmVNC interface does not support audio forwarding, it can be useful for troubleshooting the Selkies WebRTC interface or using this container in constrained environments.

-The KasmVNC interface can be enabled in place of Selkies-GStreamer by setting `KASMVNC_ENABLE` to `true`. `KASMVNC_THREADS` sets the number of threads KasmVNC should use for frame encoding, defaulting to all threads if not set.
-When using the KasmVNC interface, environment variables `SELKIES_ENABLE_BASIC_AUTH`, `SELKIES_BASIC_AUTH_USER`, `SELKIES_BASIC_AUTH_PASSWORD`, `SELKIES_ENABLE_RESIZE`, `SELKIES_ENABLE_HTTPS`, `SELKIES_HTTPS_CERT`, `SELKIES_HTTPS_KEY`, `SELKIES_PORT`, `NGINX_PORT`, and `TURN_EXTERNAL_IP`, used with Selkies-GStreamer, are also inherited.
-As with the Selkies-GStreamer WebRTC interface, the KasmVNC interface username and password will also be set to the environment variables `SELKIES_BASIC_AUTH_USER` and `SELKIES_BASIC_AUTH_PASSWORD`, also using `ubuntu` and the environment variable `PASSWD` by default if not set.
+The KasmVNC interface can be enabled in place of Selkies by setting `KASMVNC_ENABLE` to `true`. `KASMVNC_THREADS` sets the number of threads KasmVNC should use for frame encoding, defaulting to all threads if not set.
+When using the KasmVNC interface, environment variables `SELKIES_ENABLE_BASIC_AUTH`, `SELKIES_BASIC_AUTH_USER`, `SELKIES_BASIC_AUTH_PASSWORD`, `SELKIES_ENABLE_RESIZE`, `SELKIES_ENABLE_HTTPS`, `SELKIES_HTTPS_CERT`, `SELKIES_HTTPS_KEY`, `SELKIES_PORT`, `NGINX_PORT`, and `TURN_EXTERNAL_IP`, used with Selkies, are also inherited.
+As with the Selkies WebRTC interface, the KasmVNC interface username and password will also be set to the environment variables `SELKIES_BASIC_AUTH_USER` and `SELKIES_BASIC_AUTH_PASSWORD`, also using `ubuntu` and the environment variable `PASSWD` by default if not set.

 ### Running with Docker